Whether you’re looking to upsize or downsize you will always need to consider your mortgage.

 Below are some top tips when it comes to selling your property:

-- Choose the right estate agent - it’s advisable to get at least three independent valuations.
+It’s advisable to get at least three independent valuations.

-- First impressions count.
 Increase the ‘kerb-appeal’ of your property.

-- It’s a bigger room than it looks!
+It’s a bigger room than it looks!

-- Use your outdoor space effectively.
+Use your outdoor space effectively.

 Be a tough negotiator

 Buying the property